ARM-software/psa-api/design/rfc-01-fwu-suit/rfc-01.rst

 Open Issues
 -----------

-*  Detailed API design, and potential optimisation of call sequences.
+*  Detailed API design.
-*  Naming of API elements.
+*  Final naming of API elements.
 *  The current ``psa_fwu_component_id_t`` is typed as a 8-bit integer.
 Is that sufficient for this API, or should we allocate a larger size for this type?
 *  Are there additional attributes for components that need to be included in the ``psa_fwu_component_info_t``?
-*  Do we need a separate FETCHING state for the envelope?
+*  Do we need a separate FETCHING state for the envelope? - it clarifies the behavior of the API calls, but is never valuable as a persistent state, as it does not assist with restarting after interruption, or with aborting or cleaning up after error.
-*  Should we allow a client to cancel current payload transfer and restart it?
-*  Do we want to permit payload fetching as part of the call to ``psa_fwu_install()``?
+*  If we want to permit payload fetching as part of the call to ``psa_fwu_install()``, we need to determine how to handle component ids:

+   1. We could expect that the client queries the status of the top-level envelopes to determine which ones need to be processed after ``psa_fwu-install()`` returns ``PSA_FWU_PROCESSING_REQUIRED``.
+This is the behaviour required on restart, or by a dedicated payload fetcher.
+   2. We could limit API to a single top-level envelope installation at a time, and remove the component id from ``psa_fwu_process()``.
+   3. We could introduce a separate API for SUIT processing of the install sequences, that does not use a component id; or we could have the envelope id be unused for this stage of processing.
+The implementation would have to work out which envelopes need processing.
+   4. We could remove component id from ``psa_fwu_process()``, and have implementation figure out which envelope needs to be processed whenever it is called.

 Revision history
 ----------------

-07/03/23
+03/04/2024
+   Second update:

+   * Added flows to show the use of the API for fetching during the installation sequence.
+The state model and API mostly works for this, but a open issue around component id usage remains.
+   * Proposed a scheme for Firmware Update API component ids.

+07/03/2023
    Major update following initial review:

    * Reworked the state model and API based on detailed understanding of the Multiple Trust Domain extension to the base SUIT specification.